acm-uiuc/til/_til/unix/killing-a-frozen-ssh-session.md

+---
-# Killing A Frozen SSH Session
+title: Killing A Frozen SSH Session
+category: unix
+---

 Whenever an SSH session freezes, I usually mash the keyboard in desperation and then kill the terminal session.
 This can be avoided though.
 SSH will